mongodb/mongo-python-driver/doc/faq.rst

 --------------------------------------------

-Every :class:`~pymongo.mongo_client.MongoClient` instance has a built-in connection pool.
-The client opens sockets on demand to support the number of concurrent MongoDB operations your application requires.
+Every :class:`~pymongo.mongo_client.MongoClient` instance has a built-in connection pool per server in your MongoDB topology.
+These pools open sockets on demand to support the number of concurrent MongoDB operations that your multi-threaded application requires.
 There is no thread-affinity for sockets.

+The size of each connection pool is capped at ``maxPoolSize``, which defaults to 100.
+If there are ``maxPoolSize`` connections to a server and all are in use, the next request to that server will wait until one of the connections becomes available.

 The client instance opens one additional socket per server in your MongoDB topology for monitoring the server's state.

-The size of each connection pool is capped at ``maxPoolSize``, which defaults to 100.
-When a thread in your application begins an operation on MongoDB, if all other sockets are in use and the pool has reached its maximum, the thread pauses, waiting for a socket to be returned to the pool by another thread.
+For example, a client connected to a 3-node replica set opens 3 monitoring sockets.
+It also opens as many sockets as needed to support a multi-threaded application's concurrent operations on each server, up to ``maxPoolSize``.
+With a ``maxPoolSize`` of 100, if the application only uses the primary (the default), then only the primary connection pool grows and the total connections is at most 103.
+If the application uses a :class:`~pymongo.read_preferences.ReadPreference` to query the secondaries, their pools also grow and the total connections can reach 303.

 It is possible to set the minimum number of concurrent connections to each server with ``minPoolSize``, which defaults to 0.
 The connection pool will be initialized with this number of sockets.
-If sockets are removed from the pool and closed, causing the total number of sockets (both in use and idle) to drop below the set minimum, more sockets will be added until the minimum is reached.
+If sockets are closed due to any network errors, causing the total number of sockets (both in use and idle) to drop below the minimum, more sockets are opened until the minimum is reached.

 The maximum number of milliseconds that a connection can remain idle in the pool before being removed and replaced can be set with ``maxIdleTime``, which